cdmcmahon/swift-predicate/README.md

 ## Credits

 This library was created with heavy inspiration from [pointfree.co](http://www.pointfree.co).
-The abstraction of a function interface into a data type follows a pattern frequently used in [the code samples in their video series](https://github.com/pointfreeco/episode-code-samples).
+The abstraction of a function interface into a data type follows a pattern frequently used in their video series. ([Code samples here](https://github.com/pointfreeco/episode-code-samples).)

 Inspiration was also taken from the [`Predicate` functional interface in `java.util.function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) and the ergonomics were often designed to mimic that library.